Riot police move in to end Myanmar copper mine protest

 As the number of land disputes increase, villagers appear emboldened by reforms under Thein Sein, who took office in March 2011, and are pushing back.

-Authorities warned the protesters late on Tuesday to clear the site by midnight that day so that a parliamentary commission could carry out an investigation, but the camps remained.
+Authorities warned the protesters late on Tuesday to clear the site by midnight that day so that a parliamentary commission could carry out an investigation.

 State television said all project work had been halted since November 18 because of the protests.

-Protests stretching back at least three months have involved thousands of villagers and supporters.
-They told Reuters in September that four of 26 villages at the project site had already been displaced, along with monasteries and schools.
+Protests stretching back at least three months have involved thousands of locals and supporters.
+They told Reuters in September four of 26 villages at the project site had already been displaced, along with monasteries and schools.